 Study Skills and Time Management, w/Stratton Poulson, tri 5, Thurs, 9/5, 12-12:50, S214

 Learn the most effective and efficient ways to study and learn and to use time management techniques to find more hours in your day.
 Research-based approaches to learning and memory will be outlined.
 The goal of this workshop is to identify how to learn efficiently.
-Connor Edwards, tri 6, has been a lead tutor for DAA.
+Stratton Poulson, tri 4, is a tutor.
 He will discuss how to adapt learning strategies to each Parker course.

 This workshop addresses two areas.
 The first is keeping stress as low as possible to facilitate learning.
 Secondly, you will learn about your Jung personality type and how to make use of your individual traits personally and professionally.
 You will also incorporate best study habits based on your personality type.
 The test link below is to a site where you can take a 72 item test which takes 10-15 minutes.
 Please take the Jung typology test on this site.
 It is free.
 When you get your results, please make a note of your type and the strength of your preferences.
 (For example, my type is INFP and the strength of preferences is 50%, 63%, 45% and 1%.)
 If you get a 1% on any of the four areas, please let me know (firstname.lastname@example.org) and I will let you know if you need to take a tie-breaking test (which is more fun than the original).
 Most students find this very interesting and fun.
 BTW, you may enjoy having your family and friends take this test as well and learning about them also!